siva7170/ble-connection/README.md

-# BLE Connection
+# Bluetooth SPP

 This is a node addon api package used for connecting other bluetooth through Bluethooth SPP.
 IMPORTANT!
 It supports for Windows platform.
-For now, we can only connect to other bluetooth spp.
-It means, this package does not act as server.
+Now, we can use it as server and client.

 ## Getting Started